Medical Services » Calcium Disorders in Adults

 It is important to include sufficient amounts of calcium in one’s diet to prevent hypocalcemia.

-Hypocalcemia treatments may be as simple as a change in diet that includes more dairy, greens or other calcium rich foods like red beans and sardines.
+Hypocalcemia treatments may be as simple as a change in diet, including more dairy, greens, or other calcium rich foods like red beans and sardines.
 Another treatment is to take a calcium supplement along with a Vitamin D supplement, which is necessary for proper calcium absorption.
 In severe cases, a calcium IV or oral medication may be helpful to decrease more serious symptoms.

 Treatments will vary depending on the severity and the cause of the hypercalcemia.
 In mild cases, the physician may focus on simple steps like

-ensuring proper diet and hydration while carefully monitoring the kidneys and bones.
-In more severe cases, existing medications may be modified and new medications prescribed.
+ensuring proper diet and hydration, while carefully monitoring the kidneys and bones.
+In more severe cases, existing medications may be modified and new medications may be prescribed.

 Interestingly, hypercalcemia may be caused by one of 25 different diseases.
 Treating the underlying diseases will, in effect, treat hypercalcemia.